 - Noises coming from the unit may be distracting

-If your current heating system is on its 10th to 15th year in service, it is said that the annual fuel utilization efficiency (AFUE) is at about 60%.
-This means you are squandering up to 40 cents for every dollar that you spend on fuel.
-This also means that even if your system is running well, the fact that it can be a huge energy drain should be enough to get you to consider replacing your current system for a high-efficiency unit that ranges from 90 to 98 percent AFUE.
+If your current heating system is 10+ years old, the annual fuel utilization efficiency (AFUE) is 60%.
+The 60% AFUE means you are squandering up to 40 cents for every dollar you spend on fuel.
+Your energy bills should motivate you to consider a high-efficiency unit that ranges from 90 to 98 percent AFUE.

-Note that the federal government has also issued a minimum performance standard for gas furnaces and that all manufacturers should strictly adhere to this standard since its implementation on December 31, 2009.
+Note that the federal government has also issued a minimum performance standard for gas furnaces.
+All manufacturers should strictly adhere to this standard since its implementation on December 31, 2009.

-Electric heating is the next popular option for heating in Canada.
+Electric heating is the next popular home heating option in Canada.
 Despite its popularity, only a few homes utilize this because of the high electricity bills that it brings about.

-- Because it uses a convection process, it eliminates the inefficiencies of combustion which makes the unit 100% efficient
+- The convection process eliminates the inefficiencies of combustion, which makes the unit 100% efficient

 - This system consumes a lot of power or electricity